Who is United Way California Capital Region; how are you related

 On average, we have about 25-30 professionals on staff.

 How is United Way associated with the NFL?

-Can United Way provide me with medical, health or some other kind of assistance?
+Can you provide me with medical, health or other types of

 How can I get in touch with United Way California Capital Region?

 Sacramento Headquarters Office